These baked maple mustard chicken thighs are so delicious that you’ll be happy eating them!

 I like happy Lainey.

 Christopher likes happy Lainey.
-All is good.
+So, all is good.

 I like maple syrup so much that I put it in my decaf coffee every day.
 Yum.

-Here are some other ways I use maple syrup:
+By the way, here are some other ways I use maple syrup:

-On to the Baked Maple, Mustard Chicken Thighs Recipe
+Hot to make Maple Mustard Chicken Thighs

 The three mustards I used!
 I focused on Gulden’s because it is my favorite of the mustards.
 Also in the photo are the chicken, mushrooms, olive oil, garlic and my beloved maple syrup!